dsolesvik/library/docs/aerodrome/doha-hamad/gmc.md

 Aircraft that have pushed back onto taxiway C shall taxi to join S, K, and continue to holding point L2, L1, or L.

 #### 3.3.4.6 Apron 4
-Aircraft that have pushed back onto taxiway Q shall taxi to join F, C, S, K, and continue to holding point L2, L1, or L.
+Aircraft that have pushed back onto taxiway C or Q shall taxi to join F, C, S, K, and continue to holding point L2, L1, or L.

 #### 3.3.4.7 Apron 5
 Aircraft that have pushed back onto taxiway K shall taxi to join holding point L2, L1, or L.